gpnmanloctao/TKD_KWM-HD-Texture-Pack/README.md

 How to download texture pack "Full version" from Github?

-It's recommended to download by "Termux" app (from Play Store).
+On Android it's recommended to download by "Termux" app (from Play Store).
 - Step 1 : using command "pkg install git"
 - Step 2 : "pkg upgrade"
 - Step 3 : "termux-setup-storage"
 - Step 4 : "cd ~/storage/shared/"
 - Step 5 : "git clone https://github.com/Saramagrean/TKD_KWM-HD-Texture-Pack.git"
 - Step 6 : waiting donwload 100%

+On Windows use "Git" or "Github desktop" for download.

 ================================================